King Petar I Elementary School: Present

 As the first school was established in 1718, the generation 2017/18, with 96 pupils, was officially numbered as the 300th generation.
 It was projected for 1,000 pupils but in the past several decades, the numbers are smaller than that.
 The school had 555 pupils in 2017 and 584 in 2018.
 The school is today organized in two buildings.
 The school building is for the "junior classes" (I-IV, 7–10 years) and has classes only in morning shifts.
-"Senior classes" (V-VIII, 11–14 years) go the another building in the Maršala Birjuzova street.
+"Senior classes" (V-VIII, 11–14 years) go the other building in the Maršala Birjuzova street.
 In 2017 Dr. Milutin Tadić, professor at the University of Belgrade's Geography Faculty donated a wall sun clock which was placed on this building.
 The clock shows hours and seasons.

 On 22 October 2018, the school ceremonially celebrated its 300th anniversary with the festivity held in the Dom Sindikata.
 It was a part of the wider, several weeks longer celebration.
 First was the Week of Science, centered on scientists Milutin Milanković, Mihajlo Pupin and Mihajlo Petrović Alas, former student of the school.
 Second week was dedicated to sports, including the basketball match of the junior teams of KK Crvena Zvezda and KK Partizan, as the first basketball match ever in Belgrade was played in the school.
 Third week was dedicated to the artist and other culture representatives who used to be school's students.